Vladimir Putin 'failing on all of his military objectives', says UK army chief

 It comes after UK intelligence said it is unclear whether Russia’s frontline forces have enough adequate reserves or morale to withstand attacks from Ukrainian forces.

-Sir Radakin told the BBC: “At the very outset, we said that this was a strategic error by President Putin and strategic errors lead to strategic consequences.
+Sir Tony told the BBC: “At the very outset, we said that this was a strategic error by President Putin and strategic errors lead to strategic consequences.
 And in this instance, it’s strategic failure.

 “Putin is failing on all of his military strategic objectives, he wanted to subjugate Ukraine, that’s not going to happen.